pratik141/nsedt/README.md

 # nse data

-Introducton
+Introduction

-Thank you for using nsedt.
-I hope you find this library useful, please feel free to send pull requests, comments, suggestions and contact me for any additional help you may require!!!
+Thank you for using Nsedt.
+Please feel free to send pull requests, comments, and suggestions, as well as get in touch with me if you require any additional help.
+I sincerely hope you will find this library useful.

 ---
 ## Run